Bills capped, action pledged on energy supplies – Daily Business

 The Labour leader was reminded by Tory backbenchers that there is already a windfall tax which will see energy companies paying 65% of earnings to the Exchequer.
 He was challenged, without reply, to say how high he wanted the tax to go.

-Justina Miltienyte, head of policy at Uswitch.com, said: “Taking into account the £400 energy bill support, households could pay on average £237 more for energy over the three coldest months than they did last year.
+Scotish Licensed Trade Association managing director Colin Wilkinson said: “Today’s announcement has not gone into enough detail on what ‘equivalent support’ will mean and does not help businesses already planning to close or reduce their opening hours over the winter period.

+“This should have been a priority for Westminster months ago when experts were ringing alarm bells and warning of the juggernaut that was on its way.
+All help is, of course, welcome but Liz Truss is only really giving us a sticking plaster to fix a broken leg.”

-Marc Crothall, Chief Executive of the Scottish Tourism Alliance, said: “There are many mutually reliant sectors within our tourism industry and all must receive support.
+Marc Crothall, chief executive of the Scottish Tourism Alliance, said: “There are many mutually reliant sectors within our tourism industry and all must receive support.
 We would also hope that support will not exclude businesses of a particular size.”

+Justina Miltienyte, head of policy at Uswitch.com, noted that householders were still fadcing sharply higher bills than last year.
+She said: “Taking into account the £400 energy bill support, households could pay on average £237 more for energy over the three coldest months than they did last year.

 … more follows